pprevide/Towers-of-Hanoi/README.md

 - A disk eligible to be moved can be placed on top of another stack or along onto a peg different from the one on which it started the move, subject to the next rule.
 - No larger disk can be placed on top of a smaller disc.

 The objective of the game is to move all the disks onto another peg.
-With three disks, the number of moves required to reach this objective is 2<sup>n</sup>-1.
+With three disks, the number of moves required to reach this objective for n pegs is 2<sup>n</sup> - 1.

 ## Recursion